How a Disability Attorney Can Help You Leave Work Protected

 At this point, Patricia realized it was time to start thinking about long term disability.
 Unsure where to start, she contacted Riemer & Associates.

 With the help of Riemer & Associates, Patricia discretely obtained a copy of her long term disability policy from her employer.
 After carefully reviewing the policy, Riemer & Associates met with Patricia to learn more about her situation and understand her personal goals.

 During their initial meeting, Riemer & Associates learned that Patricia’s company planned to perform layoffs over the next few months.
-Patricia was terrified that her job was at risk.
+Patricia was terrified her job was at risk.
 Her primary goal was to leave work as soon as possible.
-Riemer & Associates also learned that Patricia’s doctors had been more concerned about her visual problems than her cognitive problems.
+Riemer & Associates also learned Patricia’s doctors had been more concerned about her visual problems than her cognitive problems.
 As a result, Patricia had seen many eye specialists, but no cognitive specialists yet.